 Numbness in the palm of the left hand

-Numbness of the hands is now quite common, the cause of this is usually compression of the nerves.
-If you miss the time and do not eliminate the cause, then the disease will progress.
-At first, numbness is observed only in the fingers, then in the palms, with time pain appears, especially when moving the hand, aggravated in the morning or at night.
+Numbness in the hands is quite common these days and is usually caused by compression of the nerves.
+If you waste time and do not eliminate the cause, the disease will progress.
+At first, only the fingers are numb, then the palms; over time, pain appears, especially when moving the hand, worsening in the morning or at night.

 Numbness of the left hand